Kimi450/trading-212-parser/README.md

 * Run `go run cmd/main.go -config configs/config.json`
 * Run `go run cmd/main.go --help` for usage

-The output text will show you your expected tax liability for all the years.
+The output text will show you your estimated tax liability for all the years.

+It follows
+- FIFO as a default mechanism
+- LIFO when a stock is sold after being bouth within the last 4 weeks (and taking FIFO when applicable in this case)
+- Currency exchange fees are proportionally taken when needed (partial shares being sold)
+- Currency exchange losses are reflected in the transaction history itself by the vertue of everything being converted to Euros
+    - This is to say that no specific provisions are made to handle these cases
+- **READ THE NOTES FOR EXCEPTIONS**

 ## Explanation